AkashChauhanSoftEngi/Java8FeaturesImplementation/README.md

 * BiFunction {normal can take one input, this one can take two inputs}
 * BiConsumer {normal can take one input, this one can take two inputs}
 * BiSupplier: no such function exist!
+* For three arguments, no such Functional Interfaces are there
 * ----------------------------------------------------------------------
 * Predicate Join: default methods
   - p.and(q).test(T)